-Content Library has more than two million high-resolution photos, illustrations, icons, and videos.
+Content Library has 3+ million high-resolution photos, illustrations, icons, and videos.
 You can access them right from Storyline 360, and they’re all royalty-free with no attribution required.
 In this article, you’ll learn how to add eye-catching Content Library icons to your courses and how to customize them with your own colors and effects.

 - Go to the Insert tab on the ribbon and click Icons in the Content Library group.

 - Type a search term in the field at the top of the media browser and press Enter.